cstamper6/Photo-Mini-Apps/README.md

 # Photo-Mini-Apps
-UI based applications for image editing tools
+UI based application for image editing tools

-Casey Stamper

-The core of this project was developed in COMP 401 - Foundation of Programming during Fall 2018.
+The core of this project was developed in - COMP 401 Foundation of Programming - during Fall 2018.
-Additions have been made to turn the assignment into an executable.
+Additions have been made to turn the assignment into a full-scale application.

+# What I Accomplished

+* Designed a user interface using AWT and Swing GUI components.
+* Implemented functionality to the UI with EventQueue and IOException handling.
+* Integrated JFileChooser with ImageIO readings to create BufferedImages.
+* Incorporated Event Listeners to provide an interactive experience.